MTayabShafique/HEMS/README.md

 # HEMS
-Home Energy Management System is based on MEAN Stack and Zigbee based Wireless Communication Protocol.
+Home Energy Management System (A Single Page Application) is based on MEAN Stack and Zigbee based Wireless Communication Protocol.
-It provides real time energy consumption details of connected appliances.
+It provides real time energy consumption details of connected home appliances.
 # Results
 * Login/Signup page of the Application
 <p>